 On the islands and cities of Ionia the style of pottery was not as rigorously geometric as it was in the Dorian ceramic from the continent.
-Some Ionian schools of archaic pottery such as Corinth and Rhodes were highly influence by Eastern styles.
+Some Ionian schools of archaic pottery such as Corinth and Rhodes were highly influence by Eastern styles, the so called Orientalizing style*.
 The Corinthian and insular ceramics didn’t have figurative representations with funeral scenes, instead they were decorated with roses, sphinxes, lions, deer, and palmettes, which were so prevalent in the artistic Eastern traditional repertoire (see Persian, Parthian, and Sassanian art).
 These Corinthian and insular vessels had a different use than those of the Doric pottery: they were mostly aryballos (a small spherical or globular flask with a narrow neck) or alabastrons (a small type of pottery or glass vessel used in the ancient world for holding oil, especially perfume or massage oils) and small receptacles for toilet oil and grease.